497662892/PolypInpainter/README.md

 ### Preparations

-Before running the training code, please make sure you have downloaded the pretrained stable diffusion inpaint 1.5 in https://huggingface.co/runwayml/stable-diffusion-inpainting.
+Before running the training code, please make sure you have downloaded the pretrained [stable diffusion inpaint 1.5](https://huggingface.co/runwayml/stable-diffusion-inpainting).

 You also need to update the concept list for validation via "diffuser/inpaint/concept_list/make_concept_list.ipynb".